avalanche-canada/ac-web/client/src/components/icons/README.md

-Most icons SVG have been taken on https://design.google.com/icons/
+Most icons SVG have been downloaded on https://design.google.com/icons/

-Social media icons have been taken from appropriate website and wikipedia.
+Social media icons have been downloaded from appropriate website and wikipedia.